gustawL/gustawl.github.io/content/about/this website/beforeywrite.md

 This is my “[[digital garden]]”, and I can allow public edits.
 This is a pro, because it shows that I don’t use AI as an “author” or “content generator”.<br>
 An AI notice is planned, and all content here is planned for careful review.<br>
 Also, this blog is a long-term project.
 I want my small steps to be visible.
 I want people to see what I’m doing.

+## "If it's digital garden, why You structure notes in directories/folders?"
+It's simply for **reader**.
+Someone may be not used to full semantic website. <be>
+I acknowledge that "explorer" is useless here, but i'm safe man.